 “Probably the largest accomplishment and the one that I’m most proud of so far is building culture and ingraining our values, creating an environment of collaboration and transparent communication,” he said.
 “Obviously this is a long process.
 Everything you learn and read says it’s a five- to seven-year process, and I get all that.

-“But like during the COVID-19 crisis, we keep communicating with our people.
+“But like during the COVID-19 crisis, we kept communicating with our people.
 This is just about us being open and honest and straightforward.
 We share.
 We share what we know when we know it.
 And that’s the way this organization is going to be.”

 Beneath the umbrella of Haskell’s cultural evolution have been several operational changes.